kraken-io/kraken-php/README.md

-PHP library for Kraken.io API
+PHP library for Kraken.io Image Optimizer API
 ==========

-With this official Kraken PHP library you can plug into the power and speed of [Kraken.io](http://kraken.io/) Image Optimizer.
+This is the official Kraken.io PHP library, which should help users very quickly integrate our Image Optimization into their PHP projects.
+[Kraken.io](http://kraken.io/) Image Optimizer.

 * [Installation](#installation)
 * [Getting Started](#getting-started)